 The Earth’s climate has constantly changed, but what we’re seeing now is different.
 The “greenhouse effect” is the primary reason scientists know that the climate is changing.

 When certain gases in the atmosphere trap heat from the sun, the greenhouse effect occurs.
 The Earth warms due to this trapped heat, and our planet is becoming increasingly hot.

 Carbon dioxide (CO2) and methane (CH4) are the two main gases that cause the greenhouse effect.
-We produce these gases when we use fossil fuels like coal, oil, and gas.
+We produce these gases when we use fossil fuel like coal, oil, and gas.
 CO2 and methane are released into the atmosphere when we burn these fuels.

 The effects of climate change can be seen all around us.
 For example, when it rains now, it often rains harder, and when it’s dry, droughts are common.
 Weather can become more extreme as a result of climate change.
 Because ocean temperatures are changing, some parts of the world will become hotter while others will become colder.